Sierra Acy

 Genome - Video Search and Metadata Service

-• Owned and developed data pipeline from data ingestion through UI display using Elasticsearch, Java, REST API, AngularJS, SPARQL, various AWS services
+• Pipeline Development: Owned end-to-end data pipeline— from ingestion to UI display— utilizing Elasticsearch, Java, REST API, AngularJS, SPARQL, various AWS services.

-• Designed and implemented high priority feature to display unique video metadata through API design, data transformation, and user interface layers using Java and AngularJS
+• Storyline Feature: Architected high priority feature highlighting unique video metadata.
+Drove end-to-end implementation across API design, data transformation, and UI layers using Java and AngularJS

-• Led effort to streamline versioning and release management processes
+• Release Management Excellence: Led initiative to streamline versioning and release management processes, enhancing overall efficiency and coordination across the team

 GoPublish - Content Management System

-• Designed and implemented architecture in AWS to integrate custom ESPN Photo Tool with 3rd party tool
+• Streamlined Integration: Designed and implemented AWS architecture to integrate custom ESPN tool with third-party tool

 Disney Community and Recruitment

-• As Seattle office Internship Program Leader, organized and mentored appx 60 Seattle interns over three years, including weekly sync-ups, intern presentations, and social events
+• Seattle Office Internship Program Leader: Guided and mentored appx 60 interns over three years, conducting weekly sync-ups, intern presentations, and social events.
+Demonstrated leadership and achieved overwhelmingly positive feedback from program participants.

-• Participated in 6 recruiting and hacking events at universities in Washington, California, and Texas
+• Recruiting Events: Represented the company at six recruiting and hacking events at universities in Washington, California, and Texas, fostering brand visibility and attracting top-tier talent

 2015-2017